incremental-dynamic-dialogue/nasslli2022/README.md

 * Import the dsttr projects and dylan_util repos as existing projects into Eclipse in the same way.

-* Make sure there are no errors (denoted by red marks).
+* Make sure there are no errors (denoted by red marks) by expanding the packages in your Package Explorer browser, particularly the src/ folder.
 You can click on the "Problems" tab to see where the problems are.
 Make sure all the libraries are included in the project.
 To do that, click on Project -> Properties -> Java Build Path -> Libraries -> (select jar files in the lib folder).

 4. Try running the Google ASR based numbers application from the microphone:
 * Go to src/app/DialogueSystemGoogleASR.java